How to act against the scourge of plastic pollution?

-At the same time, we can count on NGOs who are carrying out numerous actions to limit the damage caused by plastic pollution.
+At the same time, we can count on NGOs that are carrying out numerous actions to limit the damage caused by plastic pollution.
 Boyan Slat, founder of the Ocean Clean Up project, has set himself the goal of cleaning half of this continent of waste in 5 years thanks to a floating barrier capable of retaining plastic particles.

 If you want to follow the progress of these projects, we will share all the news on our social networks.

-To know more:
+To learn more:

 Particulier